Language Of Instruction

 Courses offered in the department of German are sometimes taught in English and sometimes in German.
 Graduate students are expected to have near native fluency in English and advanced knowledge of German in addition to a third language relevant for their research area.

-Pro Seminars are spring quarter courses in which students develop a research-level paper, often in conjunction with previous or contemporaneous work in other courses.
-Students will present their own work in at least one Pro Seminar within the first three years of study.
+The proseminar is a spring quarter theory and methodologies course in which students develop a research-level paper in conjunction with previous work in other courses.
+Students are required to present their work in a proseminar during the course of their coursework.

 Electives (7 courses)